 Symptomatic or surgical treatment of the hiatal hernia

-Paraesophageal hernias and mixed hernias however are always considered a surgical indication, due to the risk of incarceration.
-Here, the stomach is repositioned and fixed to the anterior abdominal wall, which is referred to as gastropexy.
+Paraesophageal hernias and mixed hernias, however, are always considered a surgical indication, due to the risk of incarceration.
+Here, the stomach is repositioned and fixed to the anterior abdominal wall, which process is referred to as gastropexy.
 In most cases, a fundoplication takes place: A fundic wrap, which is sewn around the cardia, serves as a new, mechanical reflux barrier.
 As part of a hiatoplasty, the diaphragm strands are finally fixed posterior to the esophagus with sutures to narrow the hernia gap.

 The correct answers are located below the references.

 1. An axial sliding hernia most likely does not present with:

 - Pressure or fullness

 2. Which statement is mostly true for paraesophageal hernias?